 My first job was on the night shift of a 20-bed surgical ward.
 With the assistance of one nurse’s aide, I managed the pre- and post-operative care of 20 male patients from 11 p.m. to 7 a.m., five days a week.
 The beds on the ward were placed along the perimeter of the large room, and were separated only by curtains that were pulled when privacy was required.
 The nurses’ station was located conspicuously (and conveniently) in the center of the ward.
 As a young nurse, this was where I felt safest.
 I had a 360-degree view of the room and all 20 patients, but perhaps even more importantly, they could see me, and were equally reassured.

-In those days, when the length of stay was much longer, it was not unusual for ward patients to become acquainted; they often helped each other and frequently brought critical information to my attention that I might not have known otherwise.
+In those days, when the length of stay was much longer, it was not unusual for ward patients to become acquainted.
+They often helped each other and frequently brought critical information to my attention that I might not have known otherwise.
 This community of care was grounded in the shared experience of hospitalization and surgery.
 Benefiting from continuous observation and communication, it became a naturally occurring culture of safety.
-Of course, on the downside, were the necessary restriction on visitors and the absence of complete privacy.
+Of course, on the downside, was the necessary restriction on visitors and the absence of complete privacy.

 Over the years, we have seen hospitals evolve into more hotel-like venues of care.
 Wards were replaced by semi-private rooms with en suite bathrooms.
 Most recently, there has been significant movement to single-bed rooms that accommodate the 24-hour presence of family members.
 While privacy and visitor flexibility issues were resolved in this new architecture, it has not been without unintended consequences, including the insecurities experienced by anxious patients and families, left unobserved in the unfamiliar environment of a hospital room.
 Patients admitted to activating the call light just to see if anyone would come and how soon.
 In addition, the cost of care increased, as more nurses were required to serve patients in this new care topography.